 The exact location of the Southern Shaolin Temple is unclear, but the temple is believed to have been in Fukien or Guangdong Province.
 Zu dieser Zeit gab es viele buddhistische Tempel, beinahe jeder hatte eine oder mehrere Kampfkunsthallen.

-According to legend, five monks were able to flee during the destruction of the Southern Shaolin Temple.
+According to the legend, when the southern Shaolin Temple was destroyed, five monks escaped.
 One of them was the abbot, Zi Sin Sin Si.

-He hid in different places and taught different people in his martial art.
-It was always about teaching the people about martial arts and thus supporting the resistance against the government of the Qing Dynasty.
-To do this, the ability to defend itself had to be conveyed as quickly as possible.
+He hid in different places and taught his martial arts to different people.
+The aim was always to teach the people martial arts and thus support the resistance against the government of the Qing Dynasty.
+For this purpose, the ability of self-defense had to be taught as quickly as possible.
 Often Zi Sin was only in one place for a few months before he had to move on.

-Whether the monk’s name was ultimately Zi Sin, and whether these oral traditions were always about one and the same monk, remains unclear.
+Whether the monk’s name was ultimately Zi Sin, and whether these oral traditions always involved one and the same monk, remains unclear.
 To date, there is no documented evidence of this.